kaydoh/data-journalism/openrefine/readme.md

 When you looked at the spreadsheet you might have noticed that the month and year of the report date have several different formats.
 Sometimes the cell looks like "NYS JANUARY, 2009".
 Sometimes it looks like "NYS, FEBRUARY 2014" and other variations.

 This is a good opportunity to see how a regular expression works.
-In OpenRefine, you can use regular expressions in filters or in transformations.
+In OpenRefine, you can use regular expressions in filters or in cell transformations.
 This time we'll use a filter on Column 1.
 (Don't forget to turn Row mode on instead of Record mode)

 Make sure to select "case sensitive" and "regular expression" options on the filter.